riverrun/openmaize/README.md

     mix openmaize.gen.ectodb

+To generate modules to handle authorization, and optionally email confirmation, run the following command:

+    mix openmaize.gen.phoenixauth

 You then need to configure Openmaize.
 For more information, see the documentation for the Openmaize.Config module.

-It provides the following functionality:
+Openmaize provides the following functionality:

 ### Authentication